-- A. For State Finals-If there are an odd number of county championship teams attending the State Finals, a wild card team from a county will be selected randomly.
+- A. If there are an odd number of county championship teams attending the State Finals, a wild card team from a county will be selected randomly.
 All counties will have the opportunity to submit to CRF their second place team to serve as a possible wild card at the time of first-place team registration.
 Once selected the wild card team will be an official team representing their county and eligible for awards.
-The team must complete all registration requirements, including payment of registration fees. - At the local level, the county coordinators determine substitute team procedures. - In LA County, if there are an odd number of teams present for any given round, CRF staff will locate a substitute team.
-The substitute team will be the defense or prosecution team from an existing competing team.
-Substitute team's scores will be for practice purposes only and will not count towards their team's win/loss record or percentages.
-The scores from the trial will count for the opposing team and will be added to the team's win/loss record and percentages.
-The substitute team will not pay a registration fee, nor will they be eligible for awards.
+The team must complete all registration requirements, including payment of registration fees. - At the local level, the county coordinators determine substitute team procedures.